 In Muslim and Muslim-majority nations, all meat is halal, all food is halal, and an increasing number of non-food items, including personal care products like skin lotion, are being labeled halal; everything to be purchased for human consumption and use is being dedicated to Allah, the moon god, with some of the revenues funneled to Islamic terrorist groups.
 For example, in Malaysia, 60% of whose citizens are Muslim, even Coca Cola is dedicated to Allah (right).

-Even in non-Muslim countries, the amount of halal food, including meat, being sold and consumed is surprisingly high, as mentioned above.
+Even in non-Muslim countries, the amount of halal food, including meat, being sold and consumed is surprisingly high, as mentioned above (see Spread of Islam).

 Why is so much halal food being consumed in non-Muslim countries?

 There are at least three reasons.
-Firstly, most non-Muslims, including the majority of Christians, remain ignorant about halal.
+First, most non-Muslims, including the majority of Christians, remain ignorant about halal.
 Even those who have heard about it have only a vague notion of it and think it is comparable to the Jewish kosher food.
 Some have even bought into the Muslims' Taqiyya and think it is high-quality "healthy" food.

 And here are some of the other versions of the halal symbol found on food and other consumer products from around the world.

 Notice that many of these symbols are only in Arabic, incomprehensible to most people in the world.

 Even when the word "Halal" is displayed, it is typically in small print that is not easy to see.

 What can we do to stop having to eat halal food?

 First, petition your elected officials to pass laws requiring halal food to be clearly labeled.